D Line (Los Angeles Metro): Route description

+The D Line is a 5.1 mi line that begins at Wilshire/Western station in Koreatown.
+The line continues east for a mile to Wilshire/Vermont station, where the line merges with the B Line.
+The lines continue between Wilshire Boulevard and 7th Street (and briefly Ingraham Street), where the lines interchange with the A and E light rail lines at 7th Street/Metro Center station.
+The lines then pass northeast through Downtown Los Angeles, passing through the Financial District, Pershing Square (near the Historic Core), and the Civic Center, before terminating at Union Station.

 Duplicate service on Wilshire

 The D Line runs below Wilshire Boulevard, which is served on the surface by the Metro Local Route 20 and Metro Rapid Route 720 bus lines.
-Despite the same service, Metro considers the redundant bus service justified because both routes frequently run from Downtown Los Angeles.
-Unlike the D Line, these bus routes run along the entire Wilshire corridor, west to Beverly Hills, Westwood, and Santa Monica.
+Despite the same service, Metro considers the bus service justified because both routes frequently run from Downtown Los Angeles.
+Unlike the D Line, which is still under construction, these bus routes run along the entire Wilshire corridor, west to Beverly Hills, Westwood, and Santa Monica.

-Hours and frequency of service
+Hours and frequency

-D Line trains run between approximately 5 a.m. and midnight daily.

-The first westbound train of the day to Wilshire/Western departs Union Station at 5:01 a.m. and the last westbound train departs at 12:11 a.m.
-The first eastbound train of the day to Union Station departs Wilshire/Western at 4:40 a.m. and the last westbound train departs at 12:08 a.m.

-Trains operate every ten minutes during peak hours Monday through Friday, every twelve minutes during the daytime on weekdays, and all day on the weekends after approximately 10 a.m. (with a 15-minute headway early Saturday and Sunday mornings).
-Night service is every 20 minutes.